What Does a Car Warranty Cover?

 What Is Not Covered by a Warranty?

 Warranties cover many aspects of your vehicle.
-If your vehicle needs significant repairs within the first 3 to 7 years of ownership, then it’s possible those repairs are covered by your warranty.
+If your vehicle needs significant repairs within the first 3 to 7 years of ownership, then those repairs may be covered by your warranty.

 However, certain things are never covered by your basic warranty, including: